 CLEAN Gluten Free Blueberry Waffle Recipe

 And what makes a gluten free waffle recipe “clean”?
 I’ve bullet-listed six key factors below:

-- Dairy free.
+#2: Dairy free.
 Just in case you are still on the fence as to whether dairy is a health food or not, here’s why we do NOT believe milk does a body good.

-- No refined sugar.
+#3: No refined sugar.
 I probably don’t have to go into a lot of detail as to why refined sugar is not a clean food staple ingredient 😉

-- No refined oils.
+#5: No refined oils.
 Again, just like we discuss in our Clean Cuisine book, refined oils are one of the worst pro-inflammatory/ empty calorie culprits in so many seemingly healthy gluten free recipes.
 You can read more about our clean eating “oil rules” here!

-- Antioxidant boost.
+#6: Antioxidant boost.
 And finally, by using wild blueberries over conventional cultivated blueberries you significantly boost the antioxidant profile of the recipe.
 Not only do wild blueberries pack a much mightier nutrition punch compared to their cultivated cousins, their tiny size make them the perfect fit for just about any baked good recipe because they hold their form and maintain their flavor when cooked.
-You can read more about why wild blueberries are the best blueberries here!

-Ok!
-Let’s make some waffles.
+Ok, let’s make some waffles.
 Trust me, you’ll be glad you did!Print